What's an ABLE account?

 Tax-advantaged savings accounts for children with disabilities are now available in some states.
 Although similar to 529 college savings plans, there are significant differences and they are not interchangeable.
 Establishing a number of operational and reporting requirements for these new plans have delayed start dates in many states.
 Read the FAQ below for a preview:

 No Wisconsin ABLE plan In March 2016, the Wisconsin Legislature passed and the Governor signed 2015 Act 312.
 This legislation ended preliminary work on developing a state ABLE plan and there will not be a Wisconsin-sponsored ABLE program offered at this time.
 However, residents may open one ABLE account in another state, if that state allows nonresident accounts.
-About 10 states currently offer ABLE plans for nonresidents, with more to come in 2017.
+About 20 states currently offer ABLE plans for nonresidents.

 Along with tax-advantaged savings for qualified disability expenses, the assets in an individual's ABLE account interact with eligibility for some financial benefits.
 Taxpayers should seek advice based on their own particular circumstances from an independent advisor(s) regarding tax and/or disability benefits.